Oya (comics): Powers and abilities

-Idie has the mutant power of temperature manipulation, which enables her to transfer heat from one area to another and generate fire and ice.
-However, Idie is unable to create fire and ice from nothing and requires the presence of one to create the other.
+Idie Okonkwo is able to manipulate temperature, which enables her to transfer heat from one area to another and generate fire and ice.
+In addition, her body is immune to extreme temperatures.
+Idie can absorb heat into herself, then release it as fire without having to simultaneously create ice.
+Idie is unable to create fire and ice from nothing and requires the presence of one to create the other.